 2010 – The National Register of Big Trees launches the first online publication of register.

 View previous national champions to see how they compare to the champs of 2014.

 About The Davey Tree Expert Company

-The Davey Tree Expert Company, with US and Canadian operations in 45 states and five provinces, provides a variety of tree care, grounds maintenance and consulting services for the residential, commercial, utility and government markets.
-Founded in 1880, Davey is employee owned and has more than 7,000 employees who provide Proven Solutions for a Growing World.
-Davey is the premiere sponsor of the National Register of Big Trees and has been committed to developing new technologies to support the environment for more than a century.
+The Davey Tree Expert Company is the premiere sponsor of the National Register of Big Trees and has U.S. and Canadian operations in more than 47 states and five provinces.
+Davey provides a variety of tree care, grounds maintenance and consulting services for the residential, utility, commercial, and government markets.
+Founded in 1880, Davey has been employee owned for 35 years and has more than 7,300 employees who provide Proven Solutions for a Growing World.
 For more information, visit www.davey.com.